Heading: The heading should appear in the upper right hand corner of the first page and should include the following:

 Do not include a cover sheet.

-Text Format: 1.
-Photocopy of the original song (with the musical notes), 2. complete bibliographic citation, 3. the new (piggy-back) text, 4. discussion (100 words or less).
+1. Photocopy of the original song (with the musical notes), 2. complete bibliographic citation, 3. the new (piggy-back) text, 4. discussion (100 words or less).
 Your page must include all four items, but not necessarily in this order.

-Length: 1 page - Organize your materials (four items listed under content) to fit on one side of one standard sheet of paper.
+Length: 1 page - Organize your materials (four items listed under Content) to fit on one side of one standard sheet of paper.
 This is required for full credit.

 1. Original song - Choose a children's song or folk song.
 Be sure that the song (the music) is not too difficult or too easy for the grade level.
 Choose a song with regular phrases, at least until you become skilled at the piggy-back techniques.
 Your page should include a copy (probably reduced in size) of the original song with the original words.
 Be sure to start with an original children's song or folk song, not a song that is already a piggy-back song. ("On Top of Spaghetti" is already a piggy-back song.)

 3. Your Piggy-Back text - Write a new (substitute) text for the song that relates to a subject you may be teaching in the classroom.
 Be sure that your new text matches the rhythm of the original song and that it is singable.
 Your new text must include at least three verses.